adoreblvnk/CICD_tutorials/jenkins tutorial/README.md

 3. Use Github Hook Trigger for Github Integration
    - ![](img/github_integration.png)
    - It is preferrable as Jenkins does not have to constantly poll Github to monitor changes.
+4. Use Shell Scripts Over Groovy Scripts
+   - Groovy scripts are more powerful, but they are not as easy to read.

 ## Credits